dreamking60/ics2025-PA/README.md

 G               # Go to the end of the file
 [number]G       # Jump to line [number]
-ctrl-g          # Show current line info
+ctrl-g          # Show current line info crtl-w          # Jump to another window

 # --- Editing ---
-i               # Insert before cursor a               # Append after cursor o               # Open a new line below
+i               # Insert before cursor a               # Append after cursor
+A               # Append to end of line o               # Open a new line below
 O               # Open a new line above r               # Replace character under cursor